-I’m taking a short break from “How we solve problems” because I’ll be giving at talk at WordCamp NYC this month, so I thought I’d explore some of the ideas I’ll be touching on in blog form.
+I’ll be giving at talk at WordCamp NYC this month, so I thought I’d explore some of the ideas I’ll be touching on in blog form.
 I’d love your feedback below to further my research.
 This essay delves into an aspect of owning your own data vs. being someone else’s product.

 Speaking personally, as a consumer, what sort of advertising would I actually like?